pondurupurnachandrarao-cmd/JavaPrograms/README.md

 23. A java Program for Method With Return Type.

 24. Write a Java program to demonstrate a method without return type that calculates and prints the square of a number.

+25. Write a Java program to demonstrate a method with parameters that displays a given name.